-As vulnerable groups are hit exponentially harder by the crises further costs will be incurred to provide broader support for the vulnerable groups and marginalised population to cope with the combined negative effects of energy price rise and the COVID-19 crisis.
-That will require changes in legislation such as the legislation on gas and electricity defining vulnerable consumers.
-While the situation is evolving rapidly, it remains clear that the rise in energy prices will have a significant budgetary, macro-fiscal and socio-economic impact in an already difficult economic context.
-Addressing these challenges will require longer-term steps to support energy transition through in particular increasing energy efficiency.
+As vulnerable groups are hit exponentially harder by the crises, further costs will be incurred to provide broader support for the vulnerable groups and marginalised population to cope with the combined negative effects of energy price rise and the COVID-19 crisis.
+To that end, the changes in legislation such as the legislation on gas and electricity defining vulnerable consumers have started.
+While the situation is evolving rapidly, it remains clear that the impact of the Russian military aggression against Ukraine, combined with the rise in energy prices will have a significant budgetary, macro-fiscal and socio-economic impact in an already difficult economic context.
+Addressing these challenges will require longer-term steps to support vulnerable citizens and energy transition through in particular increasing energy efficiency.

-The National Energy Crisis Action Plan, once adopted, should constitute a sufficiently relevant and credible basis for budget support contract objectives to be achieved.
+The National Energy Crisis Action Plan has already served to mitigate the consequence of the increase in energy prices over the 2021-2022 winter to the most vulnerable citizens.
+It therefore continues to constitute a relevant and credible basis for budget support contract objectives to be achieved.